JonmarCorpuz/SecondBrain/Protocol - STP.md

 The root bridge is the reference point for all spanning tree calculations within a network of interconnected switches

 * The switch with the lowest Bridge ID becomes the root bridge
+* All ports on the root bridge are put in a forwarding state, while the other switches in the topology must have a path to reach the root bridge

 ### Bridge ID